hyobinnSeo/Chatterbox/README.md

    ```bash
    cp .env.example .env
    ```
-4. Configure your `.env` file with:
+4. Configure your `.env` file with the required credentials
-   - Twitter credentials for each account
-   - OpenAI API key
-   - Other configuration settings

 ## Environment Variables